As snowy winter drags on, U.S. Northeast struggles to cope

 "Our supplies are dwindling," Dee added.
 "We have plenty for this storm.
 We're looking at some weekend storms and we have enough for that, but we're going to start to get low.
 We need some good weather and a chance to replenish our supplies."

-As of January 26, New Jersey had spent $60 million on snow removal, putting it in place to break the record of $62.5 million spent last year, Dee said.
-Connecticut was on pace to exceed its $30 million budget, but had the means to continue funding snow removal, a Department of Transportation spokesman said.
+As of January 26, New Jersey spent $60 million on snow removal, putting it on pace to break the record of $62.5 million spent last year, Dee said.

 New York City has spread some 346,000 tons of rock salt on its roads so far this year, almost the total for last winter, said Belinda Mager, a spokeswoman for the city Department of Sanitation.
 The city has spent $57.3 million on snow removal so far this winter, putting it on track to top last year's spending.